MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-ca-certificate-on-scx-agent.md

     :::image type="content" source="media/use-ca-certificate-on-scom-linux-agent/select-certificate-to-enroll.png" alt-text="Screenshot of the warning that requests more information for enrollment.":::

-1. Add the following details preferably in the order:
+1. Add the following details, preferably in the order:
     1. CN=\<Server Name FQDN>
     2. CN=\<Server Name>
     3. DC=\<domain component>, for example, `Contoso`